 "Rowan!"
 I exclaim, hugging him.

 "You really gave everyone a scare again, Rin!" says Rowan.
 I don't even care that his arms are actually around me.
-My fear of falling to my death and relief that I am not longer falling to my death overpower my social awkwardness.
+My fear of falling to my death and relief that I am not longer falling to my death overpower any social awkwardness I would have normally felt in this type of situation.

 Clara and the guys are there when we land on the ground.